Mavi Marmara: Why did Israel stop the Gaza flotilla?

 "In light of the Israeli investigation into the incident, which pointed out several operational errors, Prime Minister Netanyahu apologized to the Turkish people for any errors that could have led to loss of life and agreed to complete the agreement on compensation," it added.

-Mr Erdogan's office said in a statement the two leaders had also "agreed on making arrangements for compensation" to the victims' families, adding: "Our prime minister accepted the apology in the name of the Turkish people."
+Mr Erdogan, who became Turkey's president the following year, said they had also "agreed on making arrangements for compensation" to the victims' families, adding that he had "accepted the apology in the name of the Turkish people".